Saturday, March 7, 2020

 As they say in football, "A strong offense is your best defense."
 I feel the same holds true for colds and flu.
 The coronavirus is not an influenza virus.
 There are many different types of viruses.
 The herpes virus, which is similar to the chicken pox virus is another example of a non-influenza virus.
 But for just about any disease condition, building your immune system with vitamins and herbs while getting good nutrition and steering clear of junk foods is a great way to protect yourself.

 One thing is for certain, we do need good nutrition to build strong and healthy bodies.
 Our bodies rebuild themselves every day.
 All of our cells, our bones, our skin, our muscle cells are all being replaced constantly and we literally create ourselves anew from what we eat.
 So it is important to choose carefully.
 A wide variety of fruits and vegetables, consumed as the majority of one's diet, provide the basis for the good nutrition that we need.
-And during the cold and flu season, preparing your foods at home avoids the dangers of having others accidentally cough or sneeze on your food.
+And during the cold and flu season, preparing your foods at home avoids the dangers of having others accidentally cough or sneeze on your food or eating utensils.
 Good clean nutrition is a great place to start when growing a strong immune system.
 And being sure to drink lots of water, and get plenty of good quality sleep, builds on that strong foundation as well.

 That being said, I'd like to also share with you the various tools that I use to boost my immunity.
 (Please see my disclaimer below.)
 These tools help me to successfully keep myself healthy and strong all year long, especially during the cold and flu seasons.